Xyntopia/taskyon/README.md

 - _P2P Task Synchronization:_ Facilitate team collaboration with peer-to-peer task synchronization.
 - _Autonomous Agents:_ Incorporate agents that independently work on task trees, enhancing automation and efficiency.
-- _Integrate Local LLM Inference:_ Taskyon's philosophy is to preserve data privacy as much as possible.
-We are working on integrating LLMs that run on your local computer, eliminating the need to send requests to external services.
 - _Desktop App and Container:_ Develop a desktop application and container for easy deployment and enhanced security.

 ## Contributing